 Now I know some people might not know where to start.
 With online learning, there really is no reason to not learn the language you want wherever you are in the world.
 Additionally, there are also many videos on YouTube and free apps where you can learn languages.
 Basically, if you’re planning to move to Spain and you don’t know Spanish, fix that before moving here!

 Aside from the language, I saved money by working a second job.
 Finding a flat in Granada proved to be more challenging than I thought.
 It took me about a week.
 During this time, I stayed in an Airbnb.
 I used several websites and a Facebook group to find places to look at.
 This is another area where Spanish was quite handy as a lot of people didn’t speak English.

 How I spend my time

 I spend my time teaching English in Spain, blogging and traveling.
 As mentioned above, my contract is only 12 hours a week.
 However those 12 hours bring in 700€ a month.
 While Spain is a very affordable place to live, it can still be hard to really live on that amount each month.
 So for the last two years, I taught private lessons in the afternoon to earn an additional 600€ a month.

 This year, I´ve changed things up a bit.
 The one downside of my teaching program is that some regions give you a time limit.
 We are only allowed to teach in Andalucía for two years.
-Since visas are harder to come by when you’re American, I decided it would be easier to just apply to teach in a new region.
+Since visas are harder to come by when you’re American, I decided it would be easier to just apply to teach in a new region of Spain.
 After all, I am a travel blogger!
 It would give me the opportunity to explore new places!
 So in September, I moved to the La Rioja region.